Position

 • Bachelor's degree in Recreation Management, Business Administration, or a related field.

-• Minimum of 5 years of experience in aquatic facility management.
+• A minimum of 5 years of experience in aquatic management or a similar role.

 • Certified Lifeguard and CPR/AED certification.